szymon2024/gps-labs/gps_lab01/README.txt

-2025-11-20
+2025-11-21

 EN:
 ======================================================================
-    CALCULATION OF THE GPS SATELLITE POSITION FROM ORBIT PARAMETERS
+COMPUTATION OF GPS SATELLITE POSITION BY THE RECEIVER BASED ON ORBITAL
+      PARAMETERS IN ACCORDANCE WITH THE IS‑GPS‑200 SPECIFICATION
 ======================================================================

-This program calculates GPS satellite position in ECEF system based on the example orbital parameters (ephemeris) transmitted by the satellite in its navigation message and GPS time.
+A program for computing the position of a GPS satellite in the ECEF coordinate system based on sample orbital parameters (ephemerides) transmitted by the satellite in the navigation message and GPS time provided as input.
+The program is not intended for post‑processing applications.

-The algorithm was developed based on the IS-GPS-200N specification.

-This type of program can be found under the names eph2xyz or eph2pos.

 Input
 -----